junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 #### draft notes

-add a scene showing Michael/Lucifer fight, Castiel is there too (along with being tortured from the angel brainwave torture machine, this is where Castiel's left eye get permanently ruined, from his true form, reflected on the vessel, Jimmy's left eye is never healed, always white foggy; wing is permanently ruined too, so he can't fly again, explains why he has to drive a humvee to move between camps; other angels don't dare to laugh at him, because he's recognized by Michael and no one knows better about torture/interrogation than him, so his military rank is high)
+add a scene showing Michael/Lucifer fight, Castiel is there too (along with being tortured from the angel brainwave torture machine, ~~this is where Castiel's left eye get permanently ruined, from his true form, reflected on the vessel, Jimmy's left eye is never healed, always white foggy~~; wing is permanently ruined too, so he can't fly again, explains why he has to drive a humvee to move between camps; other angels don't dare to laugh at him, because he's recognized by Michael and no one knows better about torture/interrogation than him, so his military rank is high)

 Castiel is captured/tortured by Lucifer.